What is the game going to be about?

 We are two developers with over 9 years of professional experience, very passionate about tycoons in particular and good games in common.
 Also, we love stylish and beautiful things.

-I saw some people have different colored labels on Discord.
-What do they mean and how I can get some?
+I saw that some people have different colored labels on Discord.
+What do they mean and how can I get some?

 - Supporters are people who decided to support development by donating

 - Contributors are people whose work has been added to the game